-To interpret these interactions, keep in mind that the existence of the tie $i \to j$ is the 'dependent variable'.
-The usual condition for this tie in the transitive triplets effect is the number of two-paths $i \to h \to j$.
-For the type 1 interaction, this condition is extended with the extra requirement that the 'dependent' tie is already reciprocated, i.e., there already is the tie $j \to i$.
-For the type 2 interaction, the condition on each two-path is extended with the extra requirement that the two-path is reciprocated, i.e., the two-path $j \to h \to i$ also exists.
+To interpret these interactions, keep in mind that the existence of the tie $i \rightarrow j$ is the 'dependent variable'.
+The usual condition for this tie in the transitive triplets effect is the number of two-paths $i \rightarrow h \rightarrow j$.
+For the type 1 interaction, this condition is extended with the extra requirement that the 'dependent' tie is already reciprocated, i.e., there already is the tie $j \rightarrow i$.
+For the type 2 interaction, the condition on each two-path is extended with the extra requirement that the two-path is reciprocated, i.e., the two-path is extended with the extra requirement that the two-path is reciprocated, i.e., the two-path $j \rightarrow h \rightarrow i$ also exists.
 To specify these interaction effects, simply change the internal effect parameter into 1002003 or 2002003, respectively.